Bourne End, Buckinghamshire: Locale

 Bourne End lies between the M4 and M40 motorways, and retains its railway station on the Maidenhead to Marlow Branch Line.
 With rail and road accessibility to London, it has become a popular place for commuters to live.

 All of the mills along the Wye Valley have now been shut down and demolished, Jacksons Mill in Furlong Road being the last (in Bourne End) in the late 1980s.
 These have been replaced by houses, offices or industrial estates, which has led to the continuation of the village as an employment centre.

 Bourne End remains a distinct settlement, although the continued house-building over the past century means it is threatened by the evident ribbon development, through to High Wycombe.
-In 1997, when the Local Plan was in preparation, the Residents Associations of Bourne End and Wooburn successfully lobbied to stop Slate Meadow (the field which separates the two settlements) being designated for housing for the time being.
+In 1997, when the Local Plan was in preparation, the Residents Associations of Bourne End and Wooburn lobbied to stop Slate Meadow (the field which separates the two settlements) being designated for housing for the time being.
+A new plan was approved in July 2019 and construction commenced until the discovery of 4,000 year old flint tools and an aurochs bone on the site.
 Other undeveloped land around the village looks likely to remain so, as it has been specified as Green Belt, an Area of Outstanding Natural Beauty, a Site of Special Scientific Interest, or a combination of the three.
 In parts, Bourne End is surrounded by farmland.
 Somewhat further away, Cliveden and Hedsor overlook the village from higher ground to the south east.